 The more pure gold, the softer the metal will be.
 This is why we do not recommend 24k gold for your engagement and wedding ring because it will scratch and ding easily.
-Also, the more pure gold present (for yellow gold especially) the richer, or brighter, and more yellow the color will appear.
+Also, the more pure gold present (for yellow gold especially), the richer or brighter, and the more yellow the color will appear.

 What is more expensive, 14k or 18k gold?